kelu124/echomods/modules_wiki.md

 modules (similar to the arduino trinket pro for example), so to have them ready to be used on a stripboard which would have already headers.

-The strips would have the 11 tracks as on the attached picture below.
+The strips would have the 19 tracks as on the attached picture below.

 There would be 3 modules :

--   HV+pulser+md0100
--   TGC+enveloppe
+-   HV + pulser + md0100
--   SPI ADC
+-   TGC + enveloppe + SPI ADC

 (Two other modules, Alim, and controler, will be stripboard based)